 Apex or Tip

-These glands are the smallest of the three salivary glands and are responsible for secreting a thin, slippery fluid that helps lubricate and moisten the mouth.
-They are also involved in breaking down carbohydrates, and neutralizing acids that can damage our teeth.
+The smallest of the three salivary glands, these organs produce a thin, slick secretion that helps lubricate and moisten the mouth.
+Additionally, they digest carbs and balance acids that might harm our teeth.

 The circumvallate papillae, the biggest papillae located at the back of the tongue, are protected by a spherical trench lined with mucus-secreting cells.
-This mucus acts as a guard against stomach acids, safeguarding the papillae from harm.
+This mucus guards against stomach acids, safeguarding the papillae from harm.

-In contrast, the foliate papillae, located on the sides of the tongue, are distinct in both structure and function.
-These ridges or folds house specialized crypt cells that contribute to the tongue’s immunological response.
+The foliate papillae, present on the sides of the tongue, are different in form and purpose.
+These ridges or folds contain specialized crypt cells that support the immune response of the tongue.

-The lymphoid tissue within these crypts generates immune cells that protect the tongue from infections and other harmful substances.
+These crypts’ lymphoid tissue produces immune cells that guard the tongue against infections and other dangers.

 The filiform papillae, which are the most abundant, sense temperature and texture.
 They are covered with keratinized epithelial cells that protect against abrasion and injury during chewing and swallowing.